gangchen/I2P4B/README.md

-# GNBF5010: Introduction to Programming
+# Introduction to Programming for Bioinformatics
 Introduction to Programming for Bioinformatics using Python and R.

 * Lecturer: Gang Chen (chengangcs@gmail.com)
 * Laptop is required for this courses
 * Most softwares and packages in this courses are available on Windows, Linux and Mac OS.
 However, Linux and Mac OS are recommended for Bioinformatics.
 * All slides of this courses are written in Markdown or LaTeX.
-You can check out source codes of these slides from GitHub.
+You can check out source codes of these slides from this repository.

 ## 1. Computer Architecture and Programming
-Date: 10 Sept 2016
 ### Pre-requests
 ### Contents:
 * Computer Architecture